 If this is still part of the dream for you, you could book “budget” accommodation for most of your trip and then splurge on your last night in Tahiti before flying back home?
 To give you an idea, standards rooms in luxury hotels in French Polynesia start from 200€ a night when overwater bungalows start from 700€ a night.

 It was my favourite type of accommodation in French Polynesia.
 For a very reasonable cost (as reasonable it can be in French Polynesia considering the standard of living).
 For about 100 to 150€ a night, you will have your room with an ensuite bathroom, breakfast and dinner included while sharing the life of a local family and taste the most authentic and delicious specialities from Polynesia.

 French Polynesia has been for a long time a destination only for those with pockets full of cash, but now some budget accommodation appears here and there across the islands.

-On Moorea Island, I saw a hostel and on Fakarava Atoll a campsite with rental tents!
-It can be a great way to balance your budget if you don’t need full comfort every night.
+Mixed with other types of accomodation, tt can be a great way to balance your budget if you don’t need full comfort every night.

 My scuba diving itinerary suggestion in French Polynesia

 If you read until here you surely understood than organising your first trip to French Polynesia is going to require you some time, just to decide where to go.
 The best advice I could give before giving you my suggested itinerary is to resist the temptation to cram as many islands as you can in your trip.